zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= -\mathcal{Im} \big\lbrace \bm{E_0^{\*}} \cdot \bm{E_1} \big\rbrace
 $$

 is a real number.
-Thus, the total amount of power dissipated by the particle
+Thus, the total amount of power dissipated by the particle (which is the amount of energy removed from the incident wave)

 $$ \tag{16.34}
 	\Phi_e